 The Amberg Fund is designated for capital improvements and building repairs by the Board of Directors.
-During 2010, the Taylor Fund was temporarily restricted for the Character & Leadership Development Program.
-During 2011, clarification of donor intent resulted in \$797,893 and \$202,107, respectively, of unrestricted assets and temporarily restricted assets, being reclassified to a permanently restricted endowment.
+Prior to 2011, the Taylor Fund was temporarily restricted for the Character & Leadership Development Program.
+During 2011, clarification of donor intent resulted in \$797,893 and \$202,107 of unrestricted assets and temporarily restricted assets, respectively, being reclassified to a permanently restricted endowment.
 The assets held for permanent endowment are described in Note 8.